joicequeiroz/runa/README.md

 It was a great challenge, and I know I still have a lot to learn and develop with that language.
 I want to thank you for the opportunity to participate in this process and put my knowledge into practice.

+### Suggestions for improvement
+1 - In the "Rango de incidencias" field, in the "Nueva Nomina Manual" screen, the field should display the range with the date previously selected in the "Fecha de inicio" field.

 ### Bugs found
 Test Case | Expected Results | Actual Results | Severity